BrunoKrysiak/ai-portfolio-video/README.md

 ---

-## 🔧 Workflow

-1. Prepared script (introduction + goals)
-2. Generated AI video segments
-3. Adjusted facial expressions and motion
-4. Combined clips into final version
-5. Exported and optimized video

----

 ## 🎯 Purpose

 The goal of this project was to:
 - explore AI content generation
-- understand real-world AI workflows
+- understand practical AI workflows
 - build a unique portfolio element
 - stand out from typical developer profiles